 Flimsy or not, King is soon on the case, up at the convent where the dead bodies have been taken and quizzing an order of nuns – and it’s a silent order, as it so often was in the 1960s.

 It’s a subtle episode, nicely written by Eric Paice, who gives secondary characters more depth than is often the case – the Irish crash investigator bridling because his expertise is being called into question by these johnnie-come-lately Brits, for instance.

 The whole set-up allows British TV to indulge in a bit of flagrant Oirishry, in fact, with Donal Donnelly giving particularly good value as a garrulous eejut who works at the local pub (again the pub) where Steed and King are staying.

 As for the nunnery, it doesn’t take an eagle eye to spot that one of the sisters appears to be a mister.
 But is it going to be part of the big denouement, or did they just run out of actresses?

 There’s a lot of plot to get through, and quite a lot is made of the difficulty of getting the Catholic Church to behave in the way that everyone else in Ireland would – legal jurisdiction seems unclear (not that it’s mentioned at all, but this is exactly how the sexual abuses and various baby-farming ops run by the Church in Ireland went unchecked for so long).

-Patrick Macnee is, as ever, a marvel, using little dollops of theatrical technique to overcome the odd fluff, letting his voice boom when he’s conscious that the microphones are in danger of rendering his voice too tinnily.
+Patrick Macnee is, as ever, a marvel, using little dollops of theatrical technique to overcome the odd fluff, letting giving full booming throat when he’s conscious that the microphones are in danger of rendering his voice too tinnily.

 It’s noticeably a very studio-bound episode, though that’s offset by snappy writing and fast line readings by all involved.